-The Healpix layer control ( is available from the Sky Plot Window for plotting tables that represent HEALPix maps on the celestial sphere.
-You can add one of these controls to the stack by using the Add HEALPix Control ( ) button in the control panel toolbar, or the corresponding item in the Layers menu.
+The Healpix layer control (

+represent HEALPix maps on the celestial sphere.
+You can add one of these controls to the stack by using the Add HEALPix Control ( item in the Layers menu.

 Each row in the table must represent a single healpix tile, and a value from that row is used to colour the corresponding region of the sky plot.
 The resolution (healpix order) of the input table is supplied or may be guessed in order to do the plot, but the plot may be drawn at a degraded order (bigger pixels) if required.